Kheira Hamraoui

-Kheira Hamraoui (born 13 January 1990) is a French professional footballer who plays as a midfielder for Division 1 Féminine club Paris Saint-Germain and the France national team.
+Kheira Hamraoui (born 13 January 1990) is a French professional footballer who plays as a midfielder for Al-Hilal.

 Club career

 Youth career

 Hamraoui began her football career with Clairefontaine, a renowned football academy for female French youth players.

 Division 1 Féminine

 Hamraoui has played the majority of her career in the Division 1 Féminine, for clubs including Hénin-Beaumont, Saint-Étienne, and PSG.
 At Saint-Étienne, she was a crucial part of the club's first and only major title win, the 2011 Challenge de France.

 Hamraoui signed for Lyon from PSG in 2016 after spending four years with the club.
 It was here that she won two continental trebles by winning the Champions League twice, winning the Coupe de France Féminine twice, and finishing first in the Division 1 Féminine for two consecutive seasons.
 In June 2018, she announced her departure from the French league and that she was looking for a new opportunity abroad.